 - Coming from Dubai?
 If you’re one day in Abu Dhabi is setting out from Dubai, do head over to our detailed Abu Dhabi day trip planning guide on our partner Dubai Travel Planner website.

-Using Our Abu Dhabi 1-Day Itineraries
+Abu Dhabi in a Day: Using Our Abu Dhabi 1-Day Itinerary Suggestions

 - Culture lovers